NikosPap99/Community_detection-Big_Data-/README.md

 # Community_detection-Big_Data-
 A jupyter notebook that showcases the Girvan-Newman algorithm and the divisive community detection algorithm, used In Big Data applications and networks.

+It uses the files fb-pages-food.edges and fb-pages-food.nodes to read information about a big facebook network.
+The nodes of this network are indexed.
+We take a small sample of it and visualise it using different colors for each node at first.
+Then we recognise its communities, split communities into smaller communities using the Girvan-Newman algorithm and visualise them, using a different color for each.
+We take a look into the divisive community detection algorithm.
+We tinker with the graph by adding random edges and hamilton cycles to it and then finally introduce a function that calculates graph partition modularity scores.